elileinkram/_feedstack_web/README.md

 We give people the tools to build their own ranking algorithms so they can make purpose-built feeds.

-Currently in the form of an [android app](https://play.google.com/store/apps/details?id=com.jasper.jasper).
+Currently [Jasper](https://play.google.com/store/apps/details?id=com.jasper.jasper) is in the form of an [android app](https://play.google.com/store/apps/details?id=com.jasper.jasper).
 Soon to mutate into a multi-platform juggernaut.

 # How it works